hkoosha/konfigurations/README.md

 ### Assumptions / Limitations:
  - First source containing a key takes priority over others.

- - First call to get a konfig value, defines type for it's key. further calls must comply.

  - A value returned from K.v() must be immutable.
 Care must be taken when using custom types.

- - Every object returned by konfiguration, including custom types, MUST implement equals(), otherwise calls to update() will not work properly/

- - KonvigV.v() will return new values if the konfiguration source is updated, while konfig key observers are still waiting to be notified (are not notified *yet*).
+ - K.v() will return new values if the konfiguration source is updated, while konfig key observers are still waiting to be notified (are not notified *yet*).

  - Currently, custom types and ALL the required fields corresponding to those read from json string, MUST be public.
 (This is actually a jackson limitation
-   (feature?) as it wont find private, protected and package local fields AND classes (important: both class and fields, must be public)).
-This affects list(), map() and custom() methods.
+   (feature?) as it won't find private, protected and package local fields AND classes (important: both class and fields, must be public)).
+This affects list() and custom() methods.

- - Changing a key type (such as from int to String) during an update is not recommended and might cause unexpected behaviour.
-   TODO: how to disallow this?

  - TODO: Do not call isUpdatable on a source twice.